ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : undesired tracking of a person, their property, or their belongings by a Location-tracking Accessory.

 **Unwanted Tracking Alert**:
-: an alert notifying the user of the presence of an unrecognized Accessory that may be traveling with them over time that allows them to take various actions, including playing a sound on the Accessory if the Accessory is in Bluetooth Low Energy (BLE) range.
+: an alert notifying the user of the presence of an unrecognized Accessory that may be traveling with them over time that allows them to take various actions.
+Examples of alerts include playing a sound on the Accessory and displaying a message on a Device if the Accessory is in Bluetooth Low Energy (BLE) range of the Device.

 **Unwanted Tracking Detection**:
 : algorithms that detect the presence of an unknown Accessory traveling with a person over time.